Your Child’s Therapist Is a VIP!

 Even if you consider your child’s therapist a VIP (and we’re sure they are!), it is important to remember the therapist is a professional working with your child, and there are things they are not allowed to do in order to maintain that role properly.
 Your child’s therapist cannot:

-There are groups of professionals who have set rules for how ABA therapists should behave and ethically act.
-Though the details may vary depending on the organization, the basic principles for therapists working on ABA settings include:
+There are groups of professionals who have set rules for how ABA therapists should behave and act ethically.
+Though the details may vary depending on the organization, the basic principles for therapists working in ABA settings include the following:

-• Avoiding conflicts of interest – In the interest of your child’s wellbeing, therapists should actively monitor and address any conflicts of interest that may arise due to dual relationships in ABA.
+- Avoiding conflicts of interest – To ensure your child’s well-being, therapists should actively monitor and address any conflicts of interest that may arise due to dual relationships in ABA.

 FAQs About Dual Relationships in ABA